Big Bang nucleosynthesis in a weakly non-ideal plasma: Acknowledgements

 We are grateful to M.~Kusakabe for useful discussions and information.
-The work of Y.K. is supported by Korea National Research Foundation under grant number, NRF-2018R1D1A1B07051239, and also NRF grant funded by the Korea government (MSIT) (No. 2018R1A5A1025563).
-The work of D.J. is supported by NRF-2016R1C1B1012874.
+The work of Y.K. is supported by the National Research Foundation of Korea (NRF) under grant number, NRF-2018R1D1A1B07051239, and also NRF grant funded by the Korea government (MSIT) (No. 2018R1A5A1025563).
+The work of D.J. is supported by Institute for Basic Science under IBS-R012-D1.
 The work of K.K. is supported by NRF-2016R1A5A1013277 and NRF-2016R1D1A1B03936169.
+The work of M.K.C. is supported by NRF-2020R1A2C3006177 and NRF-2013M7A1A1075764.